Q. Describe the most common types of jobs you do for your clients.

 Q. If you have a complicated pricing system for your service, please give all the details here.

 A. My pricing is not complicated, however I have found that 90 minute to 2 hour consults work best.
-This time frame was not allowed on this site.
-So really you are looking at $75 - $100 for a complete consultation with advice, tools and information to get you started living in your space with renewed energy and focus.
+I can do this online for out of staters or onsite.
+This time frame was not allowed to pick on Thumbtack.
+Please contact me on www.conspiredesign.com for more information.